~ Homo Sapiens ~

 Along the way, we discovered a new technology — fire — which allowed us to cook the meat of animals we killed for food.
 Richard Wrangham’s book – Catching Fire – suggests that cooking our food made our digestion more efficient — which accelerated the growth of our brain…which allowed us to jump ahead of animals who were not able to build a fire.

-As time passed, we Homo sapiens began to crop up all over the world.
-Many of our “tribes” would evolve as cultures, cities, and nation-states.
+As time passed, Homo sapiens cropped up all over the world.
+Many of our “tribes” would evolve top become cultures, cities, and nation-states.
 Cultures are often unique, one from another, as when nations try to work together to their mutual benefit.
-A current example is Great Britain and the European Union (at this writing, December 2018).
+A current example is Great Britain and the European Union (at this writing, January 2019).

-Most of our world’s cultures created schools for educating children so they might become better contributors to their culture’s future and can ‘graduate’ to the world’s linked array of financial systems.
-These businesses can market their goods and services, acquire wealth, hire employees, and care for their families.
-These systems are a complex blend of business and government, enabling participants to enjoy the benefits of culture.
-If they have sufficient resources — though not everyone does.
-As you know.
+Our cultures have created schools for educating children so they might become better contributors to their culture’s future and can ‘graduate’ to the world’s linked array of marketing and financial systems.
+Businesses can market their goods and services, acquire wealth, hire employees, and care for their families.
+These systems are a complex blend of business and government, enabling many folks to enjoy the benefits of culture.

 Our steadily expanding access to ever-newer information is fed by broadening knowledge, scientific and otherwise, flowing to us through many large troughs of data, media channels, electronic and otherwise.
 This trove of information — some of it intentionally false (fake news indeed!) — has pressed us toward ever deeper comprehension of abstractions: for example, the idea of a distant place (somewhere other than here), and the act of imagining yourself in that place.
-Thus we routinely call on metaphors, a comparison — a kind of if/then expression — of two or more seemingly unrelated subjects.
-Our forefathers, scrambling from tree to ground and back up the tree, had no use for metaphors, lacking the language to express subtlety.
+Thus we routinely call on metaphors, two or more seemingly unrelated subjects.
+Our forefathers, scrambling from tree to ground and back up the tree, had no use for metaphors, lacking — we assume — the language to express such concepts.

 Time’s Up, Pencils Down!

-Welcome, Homo sapiens erectus, an upright version of Homo sapiens.
+Welcome, Homo sapiens erectus.
 We’ve come a very long way across the centuries.
 How are we doing?
-Well, on strength of humanity’s astonishing evolution over many centuries, our report card reveals…a Gentleman-C. (Fine!
-The ladies were ignored.)
+Well, on strength of humanity’s astonishing evolution over many centuries, our report card reveals…a grade of phoning-it-in; Gentleman-C.

 Ardis Makes Sense Of It All

-Edward O. Wilson’s book — The Social Conquest of Earth — advises us that successful, cooperative species – bees, ants, a few others — are more social.
-More than Homo sapiens, they get along with each other.
-Thus they are better equipped for long-term species survival.
+Edward O. Wilson’s book — The Social Conquest of Earth — advises us that successful, cooperative species – bees, ants, others — are more social.
+More than Homo sapiens, they get along with each other and are therefore better equipped for long-term species survival.
 This flaw in humanity is a weapon focussed precisely on our future.
 Look down that barrel.
 Think of the human-created disasters we’ve suffered in the past several years.
 Decades.
-An ugly, brutal history.
+A brutal history.

 Our religions cannot save us.
 There are more than 4,000 religions in the world.
 Religious leaders have proven incapable of unifying commonalities of human beings.
 Dr. Martin Luther King, Jr., ever hopeful, insisted that the moral arc of the universe is long, and it bends toward justice.
 Wistful preaching by Dr. King.
 Because there is no moral arc except as we create it.
 When we evolved to become homo sapiens erectus, we raised the possibility that we could grow into an improved version of ourselves.
 We are still . . . waiting.